Pintucsc22/mylog/git.md

 3. Boom!
 You safely undo it without losing history ✅

 ---

-Awesome 👍 Let’s move to **Part 7: GitHub CLI & Remote Management** — teacher style, clear, step by step.

----

-# 📘 GitHub Cheat Sheet

-**Date**: 2025-10-04

----

-## 🧑‍🏫 Part 7: GitHub CLI & Remote Management
+# 🧑‍🏫 Part 7: GitHub CLI & Remote Management

 Git is great locally, but **GitHub is online**.
 You need commands to **push, pull, and manage remote repos**.